MicroEJ/docs/SDK6UserGuide/manageVersion.rst

 .. note::

-  You are free to use any version number notation you want but you have to be aware that SDK 5 projects will not be able to depend on snapshot modules published without the ``-RCxxx`` prefix.
+  You are free to use any version number notation you want, but you have to be aware that SDK 5 projects will not be able to depend on snapshot modules published without the ``-RCxxx`` prefix.